One out of every eight children does not receive the loving care needed to grow into a healthy, happy adult.

-What does it mean for our world when at least 935 million of the world’s children suffer neglect, ranging from poverty and abandonment, to overt abuse, to cruel exploitation?
+What does it mean for our world when many millions of the world’s children suffer neglect, ranging from poverty and abandonment, to overt abuse, to cruel exploitation?
 What’s the social cost of allowing those millions to fall through the cracks?
 That’s a question that public health researchers, social scientists, and economists, are asking with increasing urgency.

 According to the World Health Organization, “Ill health caused by child neglect and abuse forms a significant portion of the global burden of disease.”
 When children don’t get the love, stimulation, and attention they need, they suffer from ongoing high levels of stress hormones, which create physical damage that can last a lifetime, contributing to hypertension, heart disease, diabetes, and other serious ailments.

 Early neglect will affect relationships with others, inhibiting the ability to trust, to form lasting attachments, to someday create a family of their own.
 These children may end up as unhappy loners.